-\cite{jager_benchmark_2021} describe two principles of benchmarking imputation methods: \emph{imputation quality} and \emph{downstream evaluation}.
+What makes a good imputed value? \citet{jager_benchmark_2021} describe two principles of benchmarking imputation methods: \emph{imputation quality} and \emph{downstream evaluation}.
 Imputation quality---or upstream performance---measures the extent to which an imputation method can accurately recover artificially missing values.
-Downstream evaluation involves training a supervised learning model on the imputed dataset and measuring its predictive performance.
-Imputation quality for continuous features can be calculated using the root mean square error $\text{RMSE} = \sqrt{\frac1n \sum_{i=1}^n (x_i - \hat{x}_i)^2}$ where $x_i$ represents the original discarded value and $\hat{x}_i$ the output of imputation, whereas for categorical features, imputation quality can be calculated via the $F_1$ score, $F_1 = 2(\text{recall}^{-1} + \text{precision}^{-1})^{-1}$, the harmonic mean of precision and recall.
-As RMSE is unbounded, inter-dataset comparison is made possible by using a normalised version: $\text{NRMSE} = \frac{\text{RMSE}}{x_{\max} - x_{\min}}$ where $x_{\max}$ and $x_{\min}$ represent the maximum and minimum value in the original values.
-Downstream performance can be measured by $\text{improvement} = \frac{\text{score(imputed)} - \text{score(incomplete)}}{\text{score(incomplete)}}$ where $\text{score(imputed)}$ represents the prediction score of the model trained and tested on the imputed data, and $\text{score(incomplete)}$ represents the prediction score of the model trained and tested on the incomplete data.
-This represents how much downstream performance has improved compared to training and testing with incomplete data.
+Downstream evaluation measures the predictive performance of a supervised learning model on the imputed dataset.
+Imputation quality for continuous features can be calculated using the root mean square error, $\text{RMSE} = \sqrt{\frac1n \sum_{i=1}^n (x_i - \hat{x}_i)^2}$, where $x_i$ represents the original discarded value and $\hat{x}_i$ the output of imputation, whereas for categorical features, imputation quality can be calculated via the $F_1$ score, $F_1 = 2(\text{recall}^{-1} + \text{precision}^{-1})^{-1}$, the harmonic mean of precision and recall.
+As RMSE is unbounded, inter-dataset comparison is made possible by using a normalised version: $\text{NRMSE} = \text{RMSE}/(\max x - \min x)$.
+Downstream performance is then determined from the relative improvement in predictive performance of models trained on imputed (\textit{vs.} complete-case) data.